-In this equities webinar co-hosted with PineBridge Investments, we discuss how investors could mitigate China policy risk in the same way as all other risks considered to be “unremunerated”.
+In this equities webinar co-hosted with PineBridge Investments, we discussed how investors could mitigate China policy risk in the same way as all other risks considered to be “unremunerated”.

 - The fallacy of risk diversification vs risk replication